Skip to main content

 In the second item, there is high uncertainty with sales varying between 100 and 300 units per month, so the safety stock is around 40.

 Although somewhat simplified, the graph below is a recreation of the two AGR screenshots from above.
-The forecasted sale for both items is 200 units, but the safety stock is not the same.
+The forecasted sale for both items is 200 units, but the safety stock is different.

 The blue line represents the first item with a low uncertainty.
 It is highly concentrated around 200, meaning that the likely sales will be near 200.
 Sales could be between 125 and 275.